skyvers/skyve-dev-guide/_pages/modules.md

 Document scope criteria are applied to all select statements generated internally by Skyve.
-This means that document scoping applies automatically to developer code (except for insecure SQL).
+This means that document scoping applies automatically to developer code (except for unsecured SQL).

 Documents may be scoped *Global* (G), *Customer* (C), *DataGroup* (D) or *User* (U).